architmadankar/RanbowBot/README.md

 # Ranbowbot

-Periodically randomizes the colour of a discord role for those people who dont like to conform to just one chat color!
+Periodically randomizes the colour of a discord role for those people who dont like to confirm to just one chat color!

 ## For Windows
  1. Clone the repo `git clone https://github.com/architmadankar/RanbowBot.git`